jepstein-eagle/adaptable/packages/adaptable/readme/upgrade-guides/upgrade-guide-v7.md

 Added `--ab-cmp-field-wrap__border-radius` css variable

+## Breaking changes

+* LayoutApi.restoreLayout was removed
+* LayoutApi.clearLayout was removed
+* LayoutApi.restorelayout was removed
+* GridApi.isSpecialColumn was renamed to isRowGroupColumn

 ## Demo

 To see AdapTable in action visit our [Demo Site](https://demo.adaptabletools.com).
 Here you can see a large number of AdapTable demos each showing a different feature, function or option in AdapTable (using dummy data sets).